Florida's Death Penalty System and Public Defense Work

 I went to go work with her there, and that happened to the month of the first execution in Florida.
 And she was pretty sure that was going to be an execution that month.
 I went to work on May

 first, and I sat down with her and she said, "We're going to probably have an execution in a few weeks.
 Organize a protest."

-came back, and it was the first non-volunteer execution in the United States.
+penalty came back, and it was the first non-volunteer execution in the United States.
 There had been two executions before that in the entire country, both of whom had given up their appeals.
-So this

 The United States Supreme Court of 1976 approved Florida's death penalty.
 They approved it in several states, North Carolina, Florida, Georgia, and right